 The rise of Buy Now, Pay Later

 Buy Now, Pay Later is skyrocketing.
 And it grows to the disadvantage of traditional consumer lending structures and global retail banks.
 Today, BNPL already accounts for 14% of all US retail e-commerce sales, and this figure is expected to grow to 18% by 2024.
-This might seem like a slight increase; however, it is necessary to highlight that e-commerce sale is also experiencing significant growth.
-This means that the volume of Buy Now, Pay Later in the US is forecasted to grow by 90% to reach a valuation of close to $200 billion by 2024, according to Business Insider.
+This might seem like only a slight increase.
+However, it is necessary to highlight that e-commerce sale is also experiencing significant growth.
+This means that the volume of Buy Now, Pay Later in the US could grow by 90% to reach a valuation of close to $200 billion by 2024, according to Business Insider.

 How should traditional banks react?

 A good place to start would be to understand the behaviour of their customers.
-Banks handle a vast amount of payment data that could be used to detect if customers have loans from non-traditional lenders such as Buy Now, Pay Later providers.
+Banks handle a vast amount of payment data.
+This data can detect if customers have loans from non-traditional lenders such as Buy Now, Pay Later providers.
 Data from Subaio shows that 5-15% of bank users have a consumer loan from non-financial players like Klarna, Affirm, and Afterpay.
 However, banks are unaware of this information as they do not detect these loans.

 The solution delivers actionable insights such as the provider, start date, and size of consumer loans.
 Insights like this enable banks to provide personalised offers that are more likely to convert.
 For instance, when a high interest rate BNPL loan is recognised, the traditional bank could provide a better offer to their customer with a lower interest rate.
 This way, the solution grants banks an opportunity to activate a hidden revenue stream in consumer loans while offering a solution to the threat of Buy Now, Pay Later.